Pseudo-quotients of algebraic actions and their application to character varieties: Properties of pseudo-quotients

-In this section, we will show that the previous results can be used to reconstruct the quotient of an algebraic variety from the corresponding quotients of the pieces of a suitable decomposition.
-This kind of arguments will be very useful in the following computations.
-Except when explicitly highlighted, the arguments of this section work on any algebraically closed field $k$.
+\begin{rmk} If $U$ is an open set, by Example \ref{ex:orbitwise-closed} and Lemma \ref{lem:completely orbitwise-closed}, we have that being orbitwise-closed is equivalent to the more familiar property of being saturated for a pseudo-quotient. \end{rmk}

-\begin{thm} Let $X$ be an algebraic variety with an action of an algebraic group $G$ with a pseudo-quotient $\pi: X \to \overline{X}$.
+\begin{thm} Let $X$ be an algebraic variety with an action of an algebraic group $G$.
 Suppose that we have a decomposition $X = Y \sqcup U$ where $Y$ is a closed subvariety and $U$ is an open orbitwise-closed subvariety.
-Then, we have a decomposition
+Then, for any pseudo-quotient $\pi: X \to \overline{X}$, we have a decomposition